 Grace eventually died just before her fifth birthday.
 The years we spent caring for her were difficult and exhausting, but were also full of surprising joys, and we treasure our memories of her.

 I have no doubt that Grace’s life was indeed worth all the time, effort and money that was expended on her care.
 And I can see no distinction between the concern and care that was devoted to her survival before her birth and after her birth.
 It wasn’t as if she had no inherent value as a person the moment before her birth and then suddenly became precious and valuable the moment after her birth.
 Such a crude, almost magical, distinction seems more dogmatic and illogical than the claims of any religious sect.

 If Grace’s life was so important and valuable, both before birth and after birth, then on what grounds can anyone say that the lives of unborn children that are unloved and unwanted are not equally valuable?
 This self-evident truth led me to a conviction that has never left me.
 All human life is precious.
 And every child should have an equal right to be born.

 That’s why I maintain that it took the laboured breathing of our desperately sick and underweight baby to teach me the value of a human life.

-Nick Park is Executive Director of Evangelical Alliance and author of “Birth Equality: How a Child Called Grace Taught Me the Value of a Human Life.”
+Nick Park is Executive Director of Evangelical Alliance Ireland and author of “Birth Equality: How a Child Called Grace Taught Me the Value of a Human Life.”